 The rise of China and a host of other challenges to the global order are shaking the foundation upon which two decades of corporate activity and corporate governance scholarship have rested.
-Corporations are now on the front lines of statecraft carried out via economic means.
-This article has taken a few tentative steps toward understanding how geoeconomics is affecting U.S. corporate perceptions of business risk, and the changes this new era may bring about in the legal and policy environment for corporate governance, as well as at the level of the individual firm.
-There is much to learn about how - and how effectively - corporations are adapting to a post-Pax Americana world.
-Scholars have a great deal of work ahead to make sense of corporate governance in an era of geoeconomics.
+Corporations are now on the front lines of statecraft carried out via economic means, placing them in a new role for which they may not be well suited.
+This article has underscored the uncertainty and risks engendered by this development.
+The analysis has offered a preliminary roadmap for understanding the changes this new era may bring about in the legal and policy environment for corporate governance and the challenges geoeconomics poses for the governance of globally active U.S. corporations.